-Findings of Fact that may be appropriate if the Special Use Permit is APPROVED:
+Findings of Fact that may be appropriate if the Special Use Permit is approved:

 - 1. The proposal with the following conditions meets the applicable guidelines of the Routt County Master Plan and is in compliance with Sections 4, 5, 6 and 9 of the Routt County Zoning Regulations. - 2.
 The Special Use Permit with the following conditions will not adversely affect the public health, safety, and welfare. - 3.
-The proposal with the following conditions is compatible with the immediately adjacent and neighboring properties. - 4.
-What is proposed is the minimum amount of mining and hauling required to achieve a safe site.
+The proposal with the following conditions is compatible with the immediately adjacent and neighboring properties.